santosd/Hackday-Character-Controls-Lua/README.md

 Right now I am able to get the character to walk, walk left, walk right, walk backwards.
 Using shift plus the w,a,s,d keys he can run in those directions as well.

 Initially I did not intend on having the character collide with anything, but have decided "why not!?" so that is the next thing I will look into doing.
 At some point I would also like to bring in the textures for the character.
 I would also like to add a funny animation such as a dance or something that is triggered when the character has been idle for a certain amount of time.

+## Friday September 8th 2017

+* This week I worked on getting collisions to work on the character and also figured out how to get the character to walk at an angle.

+* I ran into a few issues regarding the collssions.
+    * First I wasn't certain if I needed to have an actor or not.
+I came to find that having a mover was all I needed.
+I created a mover `stingray.Mover` and then I was able to move it using `stingray.Mover.move()`.
+Initially I tried using `stingray.Mover.set_position()` However, this simply spawns the mover to the specified location, therefore collisions do not work.
+    * At this point I am able to tell that the Mover is colliding because I am printing it's position with the `W` key and at a certain point it doesn't move past.
+    * The mover is currently not moving the character.
+I thought that this would automatically happen with the mover being attached to the character, but I haven't figured that out.
+There is a function for setting a mover to a unit `stingray.Unit.set_mover` but I may need to assign on update (I haven't tried this so I am not sure).
+My other guess is that I need to use the `stingray.Unit.set_moving`.
+I will be playing with that a little bit more to see if I can get it to work.

+* I was able to get the rotation on the character by using the `stingray.Unit.set_axis`